Golfers at all game levels can benefit from adding hybrids to their bags.

 Cleveland Golf’s Launcher Halo hybrids deliver exceptional ball speed and distance and are top-performing golf clubs that golfers can use at all game levels.

 Check out our FAQ guide below for some of the most commonly asked questions about easy-to-hit hybrids.
 These clubs can make a big difference in lowering your scores and improving your handicap.

 What Hybrid Should a High Handicapper Get?

-High handicap golfers are most likely to benefit from hybrids that replace long irons and fairway woods.
-Look for lower numbered hybrids (2, 3, 4, etc.) or those with low degrees of loft starting from 19.
+High-handicap golfers will most likely benefit from hybrids that replace long irons and fairway woods.
+Look for lower-numbered hybrids (2, 3, 4, etc.) or those with low degrees of loft starting from 19.

 This being said, high handicappers might benefit from replacing all of their irons with hybrids, so you need to decide what works best for you and your game.

 Is a 3 Hybrid Hard to Hit?